 4. Dress appropriately.

 No, that doesn’t mean shorts and a T-shirt, tempting as that is in the heat.
-If possible, wear lightweight, loose, long-sleeved clothes made with a tight weave to cover your skin.
-Top off your outfit with a wide-brimmed hat, which will protect your hand, face, and neck.
+If possible, wear long-sleeved clothes made with a tight weave to cover your skin.
+Top off your outfit with a wide-brimmed hat.
 Pick a hat that’s made of a tight weave, too, to really block out those UV rays.
 If you’re at the pool or beach, at least throw on a cover-up or a T-shirt for some extra protection.

 Now – keep in mind that this is not a substitute for sunscreen.
 You still need that.